N

 Profession Diamond worker (polisher)

-Family Father-Tobias, 59, diamond worker (own business), Lonsdale Hotel 23 Montague St.
+Father-Tobias, 59, diamond worker (own business), Lonsdale Hotel 23 Montague St.

 Mother-Guartge De Graaf, living with her mother, Kruidbergerweg 99, Santpoort N.H.